ccancellieri/ckanext-jsonschema/README.md

 }
 ```

-The configuration is composed of 3 fileds:
+The configuration is based on 3 fileds:

 - views: which define an array of views configurations (a "block" is a single entry of the array)
 - info: which is used to set general configurations for all of the views of this plugin
 - opt: which is a free JSON field, customizable with any desired object

 List of possible attributes of the a "view" block: